 Breakfast in Siem Reap is worth setting the alarm clock for, as much to get an insight into everyday life and eat with the locals, as to sample Cambodia’s diverse range of delicious breakfast dishes, from noodle soups such as kuy teav and nom banh chok to borbor (rice porridge) and grilled pork and rice.

 Breakfast in Siem Reap, Cambodia, the departure point for Angkor Wat and other Khmer Empire temple cities in Angkor Archaeological Park, starts soon after dawn.
 It’s worth rising early for, as it’s the liveliest time of the day.
 It’s certainly the best time to eat on the street, as locals stop off at their favourite roadside stall for a cheap, filling breakfast on their way to work.

 While we’ve never been sick from eating on the streets or in markets here, many are.
-So if you’re only in town for a few days and don’t want to risk food poisoning, we’d advise having breakfast at your hotel on the first day, eating breakfast at Malis restaurant on the second day, and on the third day, trying a modest family owned eatery.
+So if you’re only in town for a few days and don’t want to risk food poisoning, we suggest having breakfast at your hotel on the first day, eating breakfast at a trusted restaurant such as Malis on the second day, and on the third day, try a modest family owned eatery or market stall.

-By staggering your meals in this way, you’re allowing your system time to adjust to the local bacteria.
+By staggering your meals in this way, you’re allowing your system time to adjust.
 If you’re here for longer, then venture to a street food stall next, followed by the markets, starting with Psar Chas (Old Market), as we advise below.

 Click through to see our tips for eating street food in Cambodia and how to avoid getting sick.

 Here’s our guide to eating breakfast in Siem Reap.

 Breakfast in Siem Reap – Our Comprehensive Guide to Breakfast with the Locals